• Skip to primary navigation

 Calories: 814kcalCarbohydrates: 204gProtein: 3gFat: 1gSaturated Fat: 0.2gPolyunsaturated Fat: 0.03gMonounsaturated Fat: 0.02gSodium: 983mgPotassium: 644mgFiber: 12gSugar: 179gVitamin A: 2122IUVitamin C: 16mgCalcium: 58mgIron: 3mg

-Keyword Chutney, Preserve
+Keyword Chutney, Fruit, Preserve

 Tried this recipe?Let us know how it was!